 According to U.S. News, among all the applicants who submitted applications to U.S. medical schools for the school year 2018-2019, only 41% enrolled.
 While remarkable grades are a yardstick for acceptance, life experiences are also sought by institutions to gauge the applicant’s competence.

-Before crafting the letter, sit down with the applicant first, and discuss the previous feedbacks and performances that you might have forgotten.
+Before crafting the letter, sit down with the applicant first, and discuss the previous feedback and performances that you might have forgotten.
 Write them down so you will have a basis when writing the letter.
 Once you have gathered the necessary information, create the letter.